LTU-PHY5001/environment/README.md

 # Scripts for configuring MQIT software environment on Windows 10

 This repository contains scripts that can be used to configure a development environment on Windows 10 for workshop activities on in MQIT subjects.
+The instructions are specifically for LTU laboratory computers in the SCEMS School.

 The development environment is based on Azure Quantum Development kit with Python and Jupyter.
 Visual Studio Code will be used to write, debug and execute code in Q# and Python.